calzonelover/CMS_DC_ANOMALY/README.md

 In order to detect the outlier LS, we use the semi-supervised learning where feeding only good LS for the training and validate with both good and bad LS later.
 For the full detail, please checkout [this link](model/).

 ## Report
-There are multiple reports for this study which contains in this [directory](report/)
+There are multiple reports for this study that are listed in this [directory](report/)

 ## References
 1) M. Stankevicius, Data Quality Monitoring: Offline